jf352/tvdb-organiser/README.md

 Just a simple script that takes a folder full of files with explicit absolute numbers, and renames them to TVDB Seasons.

+Requires jq to be installed (at the moment) to parse JSON output.
+Also requires Curl.

 Run in the directory with the files in, as so:

 ./tvdb-organiser.sh SERIESID filetype